 How you feel about yourself has a powerful effect on your ability to feel desire.
 When you’re comfortable and confident in your own skin, it’s easier to let go and enjoy the moment.
 Negative body image or low self-esteem can create mental barriers that get in the way of arousal, making you feel self-conscious rather than present with your partner.
 Cultivating a positive relationship with your body is a crucial part of your sexual wellness journey.
 This isn’t about looking a certain way; it’s about feeling good from the inside out and appreciating your body for all that it is and does.
 This internal confidence is one of the most attractive qualities and a key ingredient for desire.

-Stress and Mental Well-Being
+How Stress and Mental Health Affect Her Desire

 If your mind is racing with a to-do list or worries from the day, it’s nearly impossible to switch into a sensual headspace.
 Stress, anxiety, and exhaustion are major roadblocks to desire.
 Your body’s stress response is designed for survival, and it prioritizes managing threats over feeling aroused.
 When you’re constantly in this state, your libido is often the first thing to suffer.
 Prioritizing your mental well-being through stress management techniques, getting enough sleep, and seeking support when needed isn’t just good for your overall health—it’s essential for maintaining a healthy sexual and urinary tract health and a fulfilling sex life.